HoussenMoshine/builder-blueprint-buildcraft/How to make Blueprints.md

 Note : The Architect Table and the Blueprint Library don't need power.

+Note : Your Blueprint's folder will be in the main folder of your Minecraft or instances.

 Be careful when you copy massive structures because sometimes, you have to wait several hours to finish the Blueprint.